qpdf/qpdf/manual/cli.rst

 Related Options
 ~~~~~~~~~~~~~~~

-.. qpdf:option:: --help
+.. qpdf:option:: --help[=--option|topic]

    .. help: provide help

-      Display help information.
-Run qpdf --help for information about
+      --help: provide general information and a list of topics
+      --help=--option: provide help on a specific option
-      how to get help on various topics.
+      --help=topic: provide help on a topic

    Display command-line invocation help.
+Use :samp:`--help={--option}`
+   for help on a specific option and :samp:`--help={topic}` for help
+   on a help topic and also provides a list of available help topics.

 .. qpdf:option:: --version